October 4, 2020

 If your GitHub project is not using Packit yet, here’s a guide how to start.

 Once it’s set up, you need to make sure that your pull requests are also being

 built in the

 jobs: - job: copr_build trigger: pull_request metadata: targets: - fedora-development - fedora-eln

 With this config, changes from every pull request will be built in all development versions of Fedora (at the time of writing this, it’s Rawhide and Fedora 33) and in Fedora ELN.

-jobs: - job: copr_build trigger: commit metadata: targets: - fedora-development - fedora-eln branch: master
+jobs: - job: copr_build trigger: commit metadata: targets: - fedora-development - fedora-eln branch: main

 A real-life example #

 If you got here and you’re still not sure why you’d need this, I can give you a real-life example.

 Installer team reached out to us that they would love to use Packit as a CI